Expect High Standards

 Students must bring their PE kit to every lesson, even if they have a medical note, as PE staff will involve students in refereeing, scoring and timekeeping.

-Students require all the usual writing materials: pen, pencil, rubber, ruler etc. Students should have their student planner with them at all times.
-A strong school bag is essential to keep equipment and books in good condition.
+Students require all the usual writing materials: pen, pencil, rubber, ruler etc. A strong school bag is essential to keep equipment and books in good condition.